 Southern Peach cobbler is a traditional dessert in the south and all over the world.
 Warm, sweet peaches with a decadent cobbler style crust is the perfect treat for any occasion.

 Peach cobbler brings back so many amazing memories for me.
 Living in the South for over 15 years, I was afforded the opportunity to eat some of the most AHHHMAZING comfort food, and peach cobbler is one of my favorites.

-One of my all time favorite peach cobbler recipes is Ree Drummond’s from the Pioneer Lady on Food Network.
-One of the reasons it is my favorite is because she took a couple short-cuts, using frozen peaches being one of them- but it’s still so amazing and delicious!
+Another one of my favorite cobbler recipes is Ree Drummond’s from the Pioneer Lady on the Food Network.
+One of the reasons it is my favorite is because she took a couple short-cuts, using frozen peaches being one of them.
+We love ours with a lot of cobbler (crust) though!